 Add these wildlife-spotting destinations to your Alberta bucket list

-On the Road: AMA members save up to 25%—and get additional benefits—on car rentals booked through AMA Travel
+On the Road: AMA members save up to 20%—and get additional benefits—on car rentals booked through AMA Travel

 Where to Stay: Just east of the Cowboy Trail, the Best Western Plus Okotoks Inn & Suites is one of that town’s newest hotels.
-AMA members save up to 10% on already great hotel prices by booking at with AMA Travel
+AMA members save up to 30% and get other perks at select hotels by booking at with AMA Travel

 Things to Do: Explore the Kananaskis Valley.
 Use your Parks Canada Discovery Pass for free entry to Bar U Ranch National Historic Site: Save $10 on a family pass purchased at any AMA centre